imneonizer/bounding-box/README.md

 - ``adjust_label``: Incase while increasing the ``font_size`` or ``thickness`` the label text might get misplaced, use ``adjust_label=(x, y)`` to adjust the position.

-- ``rescale``: There are time when the input image is either of very less resolution or very high resolution in such cases use ``rescale=True`` , see [docs/Rescaling example/Readme.md](docs/Rescaling example/Readme.md) to know how rescaling affects the output.
+- ``rescale``: There are time when the input image is either of very less resolution or very high resolution in such cases use ``rescale=True`` , see [this example](https://github.com/imneonizer/imbo/blob/master/docs/Rescaling%20example/Readme.md) to know how rescaling affects the output.

 - `bbox_color`: RGB tuple, HEX code or a string representing the color of the bounding box.